Managed IT: A Complete Guide

 What Exactly Is Managed IT?

-In a nutshell, managed IT services is where an organization relies on a third-party provider for all or part of the skills and labor associated with their IT infrastructure.
+In a nutshell, managed IT services are where an organization relies on a third-party provider for all or part of the skills and labor associated with their IT infrastructure.
 Very generally speaking, these services will include managing and maintaining equipment and software, as well as providing ongoing mentorship and help desk support.

 Modern vs. Old School IT